david618/rt/docs/IntroTest.md

 Click the "+" in the upper right corner to Run a Service.
 Then click JSON Configuration.

 Enter the JSON (cut-n-paste).
-Be sure to correct the path in the uris section as needed.  a90 is the name of my test server.
+Be sure to correct the path in the uris section as needed.
+The a90 in the URL is the name of my test server.
+If you installed java on all the agents you can remove the uris line for the jre and replace $MESOS_SANDBOX/jre1.8.0_151/bin/java with just java.

 <pre>
 {